Affordable Health Insurance in Canada (2026): Cheapest Plans & Best Value

 Best value health insurance in Canada

-When we say “best value”, we mean the plan with the lowest premiums, the biggest variety of insurance, and the most flexible coverage.
+When it comes to health insurance, “best value” means the lowest premiums, the biggest variety of insurance, and the most flexible coverage—a balance of all three criteria.

-For example, around 97% of the coverage included in PolicyMe’s Classic Plan applies to more than one type of medical service, piece of equipment, and profession, so you have more opportunities to get your money’s worth.
+A good example is PolicyMe’s Classic Plan, where around 97% of the coverage applies to more than one type of medical service, piece of equipment, and profession, so you have more opportunities to get your money’s worth.

 PolicyMe